Cluster

 geodist(mixed $key, string $src, string $dst, string|null $unit = null)

-Get the distance between two members of a geospacially encoded sorted set.
+Get the distance between two members of a geospatially encoded sorted set.

 Cluster|array|false